 1905 The Cremation of Devan Singh in Albury in 1905 was reported to be the first cremation at the Albury Indian Cemetery.
 Esher, Ernam, Buddan, Bishan, Junda, Unda and Buddar Singh were present at the funeral, five of them lifted the coffin onto the pyre and Esher Singh read the prayers.

-For more information on the history of cremations see “Are Indians An Ethnic Minority?
+For more information on the history of Indian Cremations in Australia see “Are Indians An Ethnic Minority?
 Hawkers Vol. 4 and A Pictorial History Vol 5. by Len Kenna and Crystal Jordan 2013. available from this website.

 (1) NAA: SP1155/1, 10 2